webrecorder/browsertrix/docs/user-guide/workflow-setup.md

 When enabled, the crawler will visit all the links it finds within each page defined in the _List of URLs_ field.

-??? tip "Crawling tags & search queries with URL List crawls"
+??? example "Crawling tags & search queries with URL List crawls"
     This setting can be useful for crawling the content of specific tags or searh queries.
 Specify the tag or search query URL(s) in the _List of URLs_ field, e.g: `https://example.com/search?q=tag`, and enable _Include Any Linked Page_ to crawl all the content present on that search query page.

 ### Crawl Start URL